 01. Airborne Control.
 While airborne in any aircraft, to shoot or attempt to shoot, drive off, or kill unprotected or predatory animals.
 (3-31-22)

-02. Aircraft.
-Any contrivance used for flight in the air.
+02. Predatory Animal.
+Predatory animals include (1) coyotes; (2) wolves; and (3) red fox.
+Red fox may be controlled in the areas where the Idaho Department of Fish and Game (IDFG) has established a year-round hunting season for red fox, and, in consultation with the IDFG , in specific areas, outside the areas where a year-round hunting season has been established, where red fox are causing predation problems.
 (3-31-22)

-03. Predatory Animal.
-For the purpose of administering Section 22-102A, Idaho Code, predatory animals include (1) coyotes; (2) wolves; and (3) red fox.
-Red fox may be controlled in the areas where the Idaho Department of Fish and Game has established a year-round hunting season for red fox, and, in consultation with the Idaho Department of Fish and Game, in specific areas, outside the areas where a year-round hunting season has been established, where red fox are causing predation problems.
-(3-31-22)

-04. Unprotected Animal.
+03. Unprotected Animal.
 An animal which is not designated as protected, threatened, or endangered under federal or state law.
 (3-31-22)